In the Mission / Presidio chain, the Presidio de San Francisco (1776) comes 9th and is the 3rd of four pairings of Missions and Presidios:

 - Mission San Francisco de Asís and the Presidio de San Francisco (1776)

 - Mission Santa Bárbara (1786) and the Presidio de Santa Barbara (1782)

-It was here in 1776, that Spanish soldiers and their families settled and lived on the windy, harsh, sand covered environment that frequently ripped apart thatched buildings and drove civilian inland to Mission Dolores where the weather was more tolerable.
-Under Spanish control, soldiers built an adobe fort (Fort Point) at the entrance to San Francisco’s harbor to protect the complex.
+It was here in 1776, that Spanish soldiers and their families settled and lived on the windy, harsh, sand-covered environment that frequently ripped apart thatched buildings and drove civilian inland to Mission Dolores where the weather was more tolerable.
+Under Spanish control, soldiers built an adobe fort (Fort Point) at the entrance to San Francisco’s harbour to protect the complex.